Legal Help For Victims Of Shoulder Injuries

 If someone else caused your rotator cuff to tear through an act of negligence, you may have grounds for a legal claim to recover some or all your medical expenses and lost wages.
-To find out more about your legal options, call the injury lawyers in Seattle at Pendergast Law, at (425) 228-3860 or toll-free at (888) 228-3860 to schedule a free consultation.
+To find out more about your legal options, call the injury lawyers in Seattle at Pendergast Law at 888-539-9211 to schedule a free consultation.

 When healthy and fully functional, your rotator cuffs allow you to raise your arms above your head, reach behind your back, and perform complex motions.
 But this only makes matters worse when one is damaged.
 A rotator cuff tear occurs when part of the socket becomes irritated or pulls away from the bone.
 Such a tear can ruin your ability to move your upper body without experiencing sharp pain.

 Unlike more sudden and obvious injuries like broken bones or head wounds, a torn rotator cuff may start out as mild pain and inflexibility, which is common after a car or bike accident.
 For active adults, the injury may be brushed off as minor, but in the days after an accident, you may start noticing that your full range of motion is heavily limited, and experience sharp pain and muscle weakness in your upper arm.